grafana/falconlogscale-datasource/docs/sources/configure.md

 ## LogScale Token Authentication

 You can authenticate using your personal LogScale token.
 To generate a personal access token, log into LogScale and navigate to User Menu > Manage Account > Personal API Token.
 Then, set or reset your token.
 Copy and paste the token into the token field.

+## OAuth2 Client Credentials Authentication

+**Required for NGSIEM mode**

+OAuth2 authentication uses the OAuth2 client credentials grant flow to authenticate with the data source.

+To configure OAuth2 Client Credentials authentication:

+1. Select **NGSIEM** mode in the Mode dropdown (this will automatically enable OAuth2 authentication)
+2. Enter your client ID and client Secret in their respective fields.

 # Forward OAuth Identity